Vaishnavi-Rathi-123/student-info-system/README.md

 The goal of this project is to provide a practical learning tool for beginners to understand how data can be stored, managed, and manipulated in C using fundamental concepts.
 It simulates a real-world scenario of managing student information in small-scale educational environments.

-Key Features
+🌟 Key Features

-Add new students with details: roll number, name, age, and percentage.
+📝 Add new students with details: roll number, name, age, and percentage.
-Display all student records in a structured format.
+📋 Display all student records in a structured format.
-Search for a student by roll number.
+🔍 Search for a student by roll number.
-Update student information easily.
+✏️ Update student information easily.
-Delete student records and maintain sequential roll numbers.
+🗑️ Delete student records and maintain sequential roll numbers.
-Provides a clear and interactive menu interface for smooth operation.
+🖥️ Interactive menu interface for smooth operation.

-Skills Demonstrated
+💡 Skills Demonstrated

-C programming basics: variables, loops, conditionals.
+💻 C programming basics: variables, loops, conditionals.
-Structured programming using structures and arrays.
+🏗️ Structured programming using structures and arrays.
-Implementing menu-driven console applications.
+🎛️ Menu-driven console applications.
-Managing CRUD operations effectively in memory.
+🔧 Managing CRUD operations effectively in memory.
-Proper input validation and handling of newline characters.
+✅ Proper input validation and handling of newline characters.